 Many people worry that anal sex will be messy.
 It can be, but good anal hygiene will address most of those concerns.
 First, empty your bowels.
 Then, take a shower and clean your anus inside and out.
 If you're really concerned, you can even try an enema.
 Have some gloves handy for your partner (remember to use non-latex gloves if you're allergic to latex), lay down a clean towel and have some baby wipes ready to go - just in case.
 (Learn more in How can I keep anal sex from getting messy?)

 There are a few safety concerns for anal play.
 Anal tearing is the largest of these, and can easily be controlled by lubricating the toy, finger, or tongue you are going to use for anal sex.
 You can never have too much lubrication.
 The type of lubrication that is best is a huge debate, and people are still arguing over whether water-based or silicone-based lubes are best.
-I actually prefer, as do most experienced anal players, a silicone lubricant, such as Wicked Ultra silicone lube.
+I actually prefer, as do most experienced anal players, a silicone lubricant.
 Rectal tissue is not self-lubricating and silicone lube lasts longer than water based.
 Also keep in mind that the fewer ingredients in a silicone lube, the less filler there is, and the better the lube.
 (Learn more in The Ins and Outs of Sexual Lubricants.)

 There are safety issues with toys too.
 The biggest issue with anal toys is actually the fact that they can slip into the rectum - and that can mean a very embarrassing trip to the emergency room.
 Sex educators like to say, "without a base, without a trace."
 So, make sure the end of any toy you use anally has a flared base that will prevent the toy from completely entering the rectum.
 Next, you should look at the size and shape of the toy.
 Start with something smooth and small - about the size and shape of a finger - without sharp edges and let your anus adjust to the size of the item.
 Once you feel comfortable with a toy that's one-finger sized, move up to two-finger sized, then three.
 The toys you use should be made of silicone, hard plastic or metal - these are easier to clean safely.
 You can also put a condom over any toy you use.
 (Learn about the key types of anal toys in Anal Sex Toys 101.)